 The great thing about making balsamic reduction at home is that it only takes one ingredient – balsamic vinegar.
 And about 15 minutes of your time.

-You also don’t need to buy an expensive balsamic vinegar when making it at home.
+Which balsamic vinegar should you use?
+Good news, you also don’t need to buy an expensive balsamic vinegar when making it at home.
 A moderately priced organic or Aceto Balsamico di Modena (balsamic vinegar from the Modena region) is what I usually use.

 How to Make Balsamic Glaze